 KEEPING YOUR CAT HAPPY INDOORS

 - Scratching posts- Cats need to scratch things in order to shed the dead nail sheath from their claws.
 Provide your cat with a scratch post, or a few, to protect your furniture.
-There is a huge variety available, even with cat activity centres attached.
-To promote use of the post you can spray them with catnip spray
+There are a huge variety available, even with cat activity centres attached.
+To promote use of the post you can spray them with catnip spray.

 GOING ON HOLIDAYS

 Everyone likes to go on holidays and it can be difficult when you have a pet.
 This doesn’t have to be the case.
 You can:

 - Board your cat in a cattery or with your local vet.
 Your cat needs to be up-to-date with all vaccinations to stay at a cattery.